SpadaSchiavonesca/SpadaSchiavonesca.github.io/README.md

 ## Projects

-  - <a id="detection-lab"></a>**Detection Lab**: [**REPLACE WITH YOUR DETECTION LAB PROJECT LINK**](https://github.com/SpadaSchiavonesca/Detection-Lab-DUMMY_LINK) - A personal virtualized lab environment to practice attack detection using tcpdump, Wireshark, and Suricata.
-Demonstrated skills in network traffic analysis and rule creation.
-  - <a id="soc-automation-project"></a>**SOC Automation Project**: [**REPLACE WITH YOUR SOC AUTOMATION PROJECT LINK**](https://github.com/SpadaSchiavonesca/SOC-Automation-Project-DUMMY_LINK) - Developed a SOC automation workflow using Shuffle SOAR and TheHive for incident response, case management, and threat mitigation.
-Showcased skills in security automation, SOAR, and case management systems.
   - <a id="siem-implementation-log-analysis"></a>**SIEM Implementation and Log Analysis**: [Elastic SIEM Lab](https://github.com/SpadaSchiavonesca/Elastic-SIEM-Lab) - Deployed a fully functional Elastic Stack SIEM environment, configuring Elasticsearch, Logstash, and Kibana to ingest and analyze system logs.
 Developed custom dashboards and detection rules within Kibana to identify potential security threats, demonstrating practical experience with SIEM technologies and log-based security monitoring.

 -----